kitsu/blog/content/post/Unemployed-project-11.md

 Now I can write my tests in Typescript and they all show up in the Test Explorer.
 Thankfully the tests also run much quicker than the C# tests.

+### Edit - Note about suspending

+After writing all that I just finished coding some new tests and found *none* of my tests populated in the Test Explorer.
+Closing and re-starting VS fixed the problem thankfully.
+My guess is that the Node server Chutzpah runs in the background didn't survive closing the lid on my laptop.

+This is inconvenient for me because I almost never restart my laptop.
+I've had my current session going for days, suspending and resuming dozens of times.
+Windows stability sure has come a long way!